Via Vita Academy

 What if it's not the right fit once we begin the year?

 We work closely with each family to ensure we are providing the education that fits with each child's needs, abilities, and interests.
 We follow a careful plan with each student and their family to maintain communication and ensure we are working with everyone's goals in mind.
-In the situation where we are not able to provide a program that works for your child or family needs, or you need to withdrawal for personal reasons, we, of course, will be very sad to see you go.
+In the situation where we are not able to provide a program that works for your child or family needs, or you need to withdrawal, we, of course, will be very sad to see you go.
 Assuming all payments up to that point are made on time, we will provide all necessary documentation and reports needed on your end.
 Financially, we request a 4 month notice, after which point, remaining payments will be refunded to you.
 The deposit to enrol is non-refundable.

 Why don't you offer high school?